gabrielbiga/sample-Tasks/README.md

 ## Running the sample

 1. Make sure you have the [NativeScript Command-line Interface](https://www.npmjs.com/package/nativescript) installed as well as all the prerequisites for the NativeScript development, described in the package page.
+2. Compile the TypeScript code
+    2.1.
+Install the dev dependencies of the sample (TypeScript) `npm install`
+    2.2.
+Compile the TypeScript code to JavaScript `node_modules/typescript/bin/tsc --outDir app/ -t ES5 -m commonjs app/**/*.tsz
-2. Add the preferred platform-specific tools to the project library.
+3. Add the preferred platform-specific tools to the project library.
 Note that iOS development is only available with a Mac machine.

     `tns platform add ios|android`

-3. Run the project.
+4. Run the project.

     `tns run ios|android [--emulator]`